MariyamShakoor/data-analyst-mariyam/README.md

 - S3 output reports
 ---
 # Diagnostic Analysis for Capital Budget Forecasting – City of Vancouver
 ## Project 4: Capital Budget Forecast Analysis for the City of Vancouver Using AWS Athena

 ## Objective:
-The primary goal of this project is to analyze the City of Vancouver’s multi-year capital budget data to extract actionable insights for strategic financial planning.
-Using Amazon Athena, the project delivers in-depth evaluations of spending priorities, funding distributions, and partner contributions for capital projects planned between 2024 and 2026.
+The primary objective is to analyze the City of Vancouver’s multi-year capital budget data to extract actionable insights that support strategic financial planning.
+Using Amazon Athena, the project delivers comprehensive evaluations of spending priorities, funding distributions, and partner contributions for capital projects planned between 2024 and 2026.

 ## Background:
 The City of Vancouver allocates substantial resources to long-term capital projects, including infrastructure, housing, and public amenities.
 Understanding where and how these funds are distributed is critical for effective governance and transparency.
 This project enables high-level analysis using serverless SQL querying via Amazon Athena, offering fast, flexible access to clean budget datasets stored on AWS.
+This project focuses on implementing an automated data governance mechanism by conducting data quality checks on datasets stored in Amazon S3.
+Leveraging AWS Glue Studio, a visual ETL pipeline named budgetrequest-QC-My was developed to assess data completeness and uniqueness.
+The pipeline routes quality-passed and failed data to designated folders, ensuring efficient data organization and optimizing storage for scalable analytics.

 ## Dataset:
 The analysis uses the following dataset: